igilham/gobase/README.markdown

 `vet`, `fix` etc. commands in the same way.

 The gobase package will be placed in `pkg`.
 Application binaries will be placed in `bin`.

+To run the cucumber tests, just run `cucumber` from the checkout root directory.